safellama/plexiglass/docs/source/index.rst

 Community Involvement
 ---------------------

-- Kortex Labs emphasizes the importance of community involvement in Plexiglass's development.
+- SafeLlama emphasizes the importance of community involvement in Plexiglass's development.
 They are actively seeking contributors to further enrich the toolbox and extend its capabilities.

 .. toctree::
    :caption: Install